History of sport: Around the world

+Contemporary era

 The 21st century has seen a move towards adventure sports as a form of individual escapism, transcending the routines of life.
-Examples include white water rafting, paragliding, canyoning, base jumping and more genteelly, orienteering.
+Examples include white water rafting, paragliding, canyoning, base jumping, and orienteering.

+Shorter formats have been invented for various sports, such as T20 cricket and 3x3 basketball.
+The Youth Olympic Games has helped in globalizing some of these formats, such as 3x3 and hockey5s.
+Urban sports in general have become prioritized to a greater extent for inclusion in the Olympic Games, due to their ability to appeal to youth and generate digital engagement.
+Traditional non-Western sports, which had been diminished by Western dominance in earlier centuries, have also become newly popularized and standardized.

 Women's sport history

 Women's competition in sports has been frowned upon by many societies in the past.
 The English public-school background of organized sport in the 19th and early 20th century led to a paternalism that tended to discourage women's involvement in sports, with, for example, no women officially competing in the 1896 Olympic Games.

 The 20th century saw major advances in the participation of women in sports due to a growing women's sports movement in Europe and North America.
 This led to the initiation of the Women's Olympiad (held three times 1921, 1922 and 1923) and the Women's World Games (held four times (1922, 1926, 1930 and 1934.
 In 1924 the 1924 Women's Olympiad was held in London.
 The increase in girls' and women's participation in sport has been partly influenced by the women's rights and feminist movements of the nineteenth and twentieth centuries, respectively.
-In the United States, female students’ participation in sports was significantly boosted by the Title IX Act in 1972, which forbade gender discrimination in all aspects of any educational environment that uses federal financial aid, leading to increased funding and support to develop female athletes.
+In the United States, female student participation in sports was significantly boosted by the Title IX Act in 1972, which forbade gender discrimination in all aspects of any educational environment that uses federal financial aid, leading to increased funding and support to develop female athletes.

 Pressure from sports funding bodies has also improved gender equality in sports.
 For example, the Marylebone Cricket Club (MCC) and the Leander Club (for rowing) in England had both been male-only establishments since their founding in 1787 and 1818, respectively, but both opened their doors to female members at the end of the 20th century at least partially due to the requirements of the United Kingdom Lottery Sports Fund.

-The 21st century has seen women’s participation in sport at its all-time highest.
-At the 2008 Summer Olympics in Beijing, women competed in 27 sports over 137 events, compared to 28 men’s sports in 175 events.
-Several national women's professional sports leagues have been founded and are in competition, and women’s international sporting events such as the FIFA Women's World Cup, Women's Rugby World Cup, and Women's Hockey World Cup continue to grow.
+The 21st century has seen women's participation in sport at its all-time highest.
+At the 2008 Summer Olympics in Beijing, women competed in 27 sports over 137 events, compared to 28 men's sports in 175 events.
+Several national women's professional sports leagues have been founded and are in competition, and women's international sporting events such as the FIFA Women's World Cup, Women's Rugby World Cup, and Women's Hockey World Cup continue to grow.